Psalms For Life

 you know my soul’s anguish.

-8 You didn’t hand me over to my enemies:
+8 Instead of handing me over to my enemies

 you planted my feet in a wide open place.